stephanie56/tdd_workshop/README.md

         * See above for instructions.
     * Open the `bottles.rb` file:
         * Choose two chunks of the code that are the most similar.
-        * Refactor the code to remove the repetition.
+        * Refactor the code to remove the smallest difference between these two chunks.
             * If your changes cause tests to fail, undo the changes until the tests are passing again and retry.
         * Repeat with the next part of the code that is the most similar.
         * Continue until there is the least amount of repetition in your solution.